Mary Lawson (actress): Romances and marriage

-Lawson was as known for her off stage romances as she was for her onstage performances.
-In 1933 her engagement to Maurice Henry van Raalte, heir to a cigar importing fortune, ended tragically with her fiancé's sudden death.
-In May 1934 Lawson announced she was to marry a Mr H Glendenning, a cameraman on the set of Money in the Air, a film in which Lawson had a part and that was eventually distributed as Radio Pirates.
+Lawson was as known for her off-stage romances as she was for her onstage performances.
+In 1933, her engagement to Maurice Henry van Raalte, heir to a cigar importing fortune, ended tragically with her fiancé's sudden death.
+In May 1934, Lawson announced she was to marry Hone Glendenning,cameraman on the set of Money in the Air, a film in which Lawson had a part and that was eventually distributed as Radio Pirates.
 But only a few months later in August 1934 Lawson caused a national sensation when it was announced that she was engaged to Fred Perry, the world's premier tennis player and winner of numerous Grand Slam tournaments.
 The couple first met when Perry visited the London studies of the film Falling in Love, in which Lawson played the role of Ann Brent.
 Perry later escorted Lawson to an exhibition match at Highbury Fields and proposed marriage before he departed to New York City to defend his US Open title.
 The couple's engagement became a news sensation, which took a toll on their relationship.
 When Perry turned down an offer of $50,000 to turn pro, he reportedly said it was because he would face tax issues and jeopardise his relationship with Lawson.
 In April 1935, while Perry was in the United States, the engagement was called off.
 Lawson reportedly stated that she broke off the engagement because publicity killed their romance, she had tired of the ridiculous rumours that had circulated in the media and she was opposed to Perry's plans to live permanently in America.